|Last Edited 04/04/17||

 City Hall begins taking reservations for the halls and picnic pavilions on the first business day of November for the upcoming year.
 Reservations will be taken on a first come, first serve basis, at City Hall, 207 North Main Street, Orrville, OH 44667, Phone: 330-684-5000.
 Hours: Monday through Friday (excluding holidays) 8 a.m. to 5 p.m.

-Payment is due prior to the reserved date.
+Payment is due at the time of reservation.
 Payment may be made in person, through the mail to the above address, or by telephone using a Visa or Mastercard.

 Schmid Hall -- resident $80, non-resident